Players (1979 film)

-Players is a 1979 American romance drama film directed by Anthony Harvey and starring Ali MacGraw and Dean Paul Martin, about a young tennis player who has an affair with an older woman.
+Players is a 1979 American romance drama film directed by Anthony Harvey and starring Ali MacGraw and Dean Paul Martin about a young tennis player who has an affair with an older woman.

 The film became known as a "disaster".

 Premise

-A rising tennis star falls in love with an older woman, a jet-setter who's involved with a millionaire, while playing in the Wimbledon championships.
+A rising tennis star falls in love with an older woman, a jet-setter who is involved with a millionaire, while playing in the Wimbledon championships.